ariabee/pygame-tutorial/README.md

 We used the Python Pygame tutorial provided by https://coderslegacy.com/python/python-pygame-tutorial/ to build a small Pygame application, with an additional feature.

 ## Additional Feature: Multiplayer cars
 The standard car-avoids-enemy-cars game is now a two-player endeavor.
 A second player controls a car using the a and d keys for left and right motion.
-Both cars must avoid collision with the enemy vehicles in order to keep the game going.
+Both cars must avoid collision with the enemy vehicles, and with each other, in order to keep the game going.

 ## How to Use (Development)
 - Have python installed.
 Check https://www.pygame.org/wiki/GettingStarted for details.